openedx/edx-documentation/en_us/shared/releasing_course/beta_testing.rst

 ..
 Is this example helpful? how can we assess whether it is frightening/confusing to course team, or helpful?

-Beta tester access to course content for a course with **Days Early for Beta Users** = 20 and 2 sections:
+Beta tester access to course content for an instructor-paced course with **Days Early for Beta Users** = 20 and 2 sections:

 .. list-table::